-Raising or elevating the wrist above the level of the heart will also help reduce swelling and encourage excess fluids to drain away.
+- Raising or elevating the wrist above the level of the heart will also help reduce swelling and encourage excess fluids to drain away.

-- After this period the wrist may feel stiff so a mobility and stretching programme is important to get the wrist moving again.
+- After this period the wrist may feel stiff so a mobility and stretching program is important to get the wrist moving again.